 Just before official lockdown happened, day centres were forced to close, as they were concerned about the health of the people using their services.
 Then the government gave funding to councils to house people in emergency accommodation – a lot of our patients are now in hotels, which is really good.

-We’re supporting patients with any health concern at all and helping people register with GPs, but as nurse practitioners we can deal with lots of the problems ourselves and are able to prescribe.
+We’re supporting patients with any health concern and helping people register with GPs, but as nurse practitioners we can deal with lots of the problems ourselves and are able to prescribe.

 In mid-May, there were still 140 people on the street in Westminster which was alarming to see.
-St Mungo’s has assessed a lot of those people and many have conditions that make them more vulnerable to COVID-19, so there is more to be done to protect our homeless communities during this pandemic.
+St Mungo’s assessed a lot of those people and many had conditions making them more vulnerable to COVID-19.

 There’s a real worry that people in hotels will end up on the streets again too, which is why we feel street outreach is so important.
-We increased our capacity and now have two nurses every day, using bikes to cover larger distances and avoid public transport.
+We increased our capacity to two nurses every day, using bikes to cover larger distances and avoid public transport.

-We used to give outreach packs to people we saw before COVID-19, but we’ve adapted these to include hand wipes, soap, a government leaflet on the virus, foil blankets, and a snack bar because people have been struggling to get food.
-We’ve given our contact details and explained the symptoms of COVID-19 and said if they develop any of those to give us a call.
+We used to give outreach packs to people we saw before COVID-19, but we adapted these to include hand wipes, soap, a government leaflet on the virus, foil blankets, and a snack bar because people were struggling to get food.
+We gave our contact details, explained the symptoms of COVID-19 and said if they developed any of those to give us a call.

-There isn’t any government guidance about how to do health-related street outreach, so from our pilot and from published research I did last year, I’m putting together guidelines.
+There isn’t any government guidance about how to do health-related street outreach, so from our pilot and from published research I did last year, I’ve put together guidelines.
 There’ll be a lot of things we can add that we’ve adapted and improved during COVID-19, so that should mean they’re even better when they’re published.